tapis-project/tms_keycmd/README.md

 client_secret="*****************"
 ```

+Note that the attribute ``host_name`` does not need to match the host name reported
+by the operating system.
+It is up to the TMS administrator to set the host name
+correctly.
+Having this attribute independent of the host name reported by the
+operating system allows for supporting a machine that might be referenced using
+many different host names, such as ``login1.stampede3.tacc.utexas.edu``,
+``stampede3.tacc.utexas.edu``, ``stampede3``, ``129.114.63.133``, etc.
+For example, for the Tapis v3 deployment at TACC, any Tapis system registered using
+any of the aforementioned host names will route to the same machine.

 ## Configuration of SSHD

 To configure a host to make use of tms_keycmd, the sshd configuration file on